Abdulhamid97Mousa/mosaic/docs/source/index.rst

    <br><br>

-**MOSAIC** (Multi-paradigm Orchestration System for Agent Integration & Composition) is a unified platform that orchestrates diverse agents, paradigms, and workers to create cohesive intelligent systems — like tiles in a mosaic forming a complete picture.
+**MOSAIC** (Multi-Agent Orchestration System with Adaptive Intelligent Control for Heterogeneous Agent Workloads) is a unified platform that orchestrates diverse agents, paradigms, and workers to create cohesive intelligent systems — like tiles in a mosaic forming a complete picture.
 It provides a visual-first interface for configuring, running, and analyzing reinforcement learning experiments across multiple paradigms.

 .. image:: images/Platform_Main_View.png
    :alt: MOSAIC Platform - Main View